-"The Rocky Mountain Arsenal National Wildlife Refuge"
+"The Rocky Mountain Arsenal

-September 4th, 2017 was my first visit to the Rocky Mountain Arsenal National Wildlife Refuge, and I was pleasantly surprised, given its geographic location between Denver and Denver International Airport.
-Even with the land’s history as a onetime military arsenal followed by a chemical plant, I found the refuge to be clean and wild.
+September 4th, 2017, was my first visit to the Rocky Mountain Arsenal National Wildlife Refuge and I was pleasantly surprised, given its geographic location between Denver and Denver International Airport.
+Even with the lands history as a onetime military arsenal followed by a chemical plant, I found the refuge to be clean and wild.

 The refuge is approximately 15,000 acres and is bordered with a high fence.
 Inside the fence, other areas are fenced into smaller units particularly for the bison.

 Once inside the fence there is a visitor’s center and a game drive.
 The game drive is easily found and is a paved road.
 I believe that the road may even get snow plowed during the winter months since at one of the cattle crossings a sign read “raise plow blade”.
-I am looking forward to making the drive during snowy conditions.
+I am looking forward to making the drive in snowy conditions.
 The drive is said to take approximately one hour.
 However, I found that for the photographer or the above average wildlife observer, three hours is a closer estimate.

-Once entering the refuge, it becomes obvious that the most abundant animal is the deer.
+Entering the refuge, it becomes obvious that the most abundant animal is the deer.
 On my drive I observed both Mule and Whitetail deer, with a good ratio of male to female.
 Like all deer they were constantly on the lookout for trouble and stayed a good distance from the roadway.
 On this visit, I saw at least 200 deer of both species.
 Out on the backside of the drive, which I believe to be the north side, I spotted a very large mule deer rack sticking up out of the thigh high dry grass.
 With my 400mm lens I was able to make a good image of the scene.
 Not being satisfied with my first attempt, I pressed my luck and left my truck with the camera on the tripod.
-While I think the deer had spotted me the entire time, he never spooked from his bed as the wind was in my favor.
+While I think the deer spotted me the entire time, he never spooked from his bed as the wind was in my favor.
 When I got down to about 20 yards the buck slowly stood up rump first and gave me the dirtiest of looks.
 After a short standoff he slowly moved toward a fence with an irrigation ditch running parallel, and me following.

 Once at the ditch he stopped to eat the sunflowers growing along the edge which allowed me to have a good look.
 He was a very healthy animal, in my guess approaching 200 pounds; with velvet covered antlers that spread a yard wide.